 The Flores agreement set minimum national standards for the detention and release of children by the U.S. Customs and Border Protection (CBP) or ICE, requiring ICE to make an effort to release a detained child to a parent, close adult relative, or other guardian, if possible.

 Natarajan, alongside her co-counsel with Center for Human Rights & Constitutional Law, represented the plaintiffs in the motion and said she is hopeful a final order in the case could result in the eventual winding down of the government’s reliance on the use of family detention.

 “We’re hoping … that [the Department of Homeland Security (DHS)] will be more clear-headed and use these court rulings to understand that the writing is really on the wall with respect to family detention.”

-Natarajan also told Truthout that the court, at the government’s request, has deferred entering the final order in the case, and has given the parties in the motion 30 days to come up with a remedial plan for bringing ICE and Customs and Border Patrol (CBP) into compliance with the settlement.
+Natarajan also told Truthout that the court, at the government’s request, has deferred entering the final order in the case, and has given the parties in the motion 30 days to come up with a remedial plan for bringing ICE and CBP into compliance with the settlement.
 She said she expects to meet with ICE and CBP officials within the next couple weeks.

 “If we can’t find a plan that is agreed upon and is in line with what the court indicated, then we will ask the court to enter immediate injunctive relief to make sure DHS complies,” she said.